The interactive forms and account tools use JavaScript. Core page content is included in the HTML of this page; for help, email support@theravoca.com.

 Several approaches have strong research support for trauma and PTSD:

 • EMDR (Eye Movement Desensitization and Reprocessing) helps the brain reprocess traumatic memories so they feel less vivid and distressing.
 It's widely used and well-supported for PTSD.
-(More on EMDR in Idaho.)

 • Cognitive processing therapy (CPT) focuses on shifting the stuck beliefs trauma often creates, like self-blame or a sense that the world is entirely unsafe.